x00159365/eadesignca1/README.md

 ----
 20. duplicated postman tests.
 - didn't work, postmand has a guid for every collection. so need to create another collection manually as opposed to working with the json.
+---
+21. got sick of port forwarding to grafana, created an external IP using ingress.
+---
+22. looked at lots of options to measure the pod recovery, strange that this is not provided.
+- tried kube-state-metrics install as per datadog blog.
+23. tried teh k8s dashboard, which looked promising, but ran out of time.
+24. in the end, ran out of time. created a crude bash script pd_deleter, which had timestamps and used kubectl delete pod kubectl get pods
+Then looked at timings.
+Used graphing function to plot the bar chart graph by using the test function. dirty. graph stored in storage bucket.